MarcusSorealheis/fusion-data-science-toolkit/python-sdk/README.md

 ### Train a custom model

 Train a machine learning model using the virtual environment in any tool of your choice (i.e. Jupyter).
+After training your model, serialize the model and stateful preprocessing pipelines to files.
+Refer to the documentation of the modeling library you're using for instructions on how to do this.

 The `requirements.txt` included with this SDK contains all the libraries that are available in Fusion's Machine Learning Service's runtime environment.
 This environment includes the most popular libraries used by data scientists today (i.e. scikit-learn, Tensorflow, XGBoost, etc.).
 Restricting your training and inference code to these libraries will ensure that your model will work with Fusion without any additional setup steps.